LOOPS ⋅ Supported features

 Markup: Headings

 Authors can structure documents using hierarchical headings (Level 1 to 6).
-Headings are used for table of contents and as split level indicators for “chunked” HTML output.
+Headings are used for the table of contents and as split level indicators for “chunked” HTML output.

 Authors can enter links to pages or page sections (anchors).
 In all supported formats, clicking the link will open the linked resource.